xpack/tsdoc2docusaurus-cli-ts/README.md

 # tsdoc2docusaurus-ts

-A CLI application to convert TSDoc files into Docusaurus documentation
+A CLI application to convert TSDoc files into Docusaurus documentation.

+Work in progress.